-Trek from Les Contamines to Les Chapieux
+Trek from Les Contamines to Les Mottets

 Today we have around 40 mins on the flat to reach the chapel at Notre Dame de la Gorge.
 Here we join the Roman road: it's a bit of a rude awakening with a steep uphill, but we soon get into our stride!
 We continue past the Chalet de Balme (if we're doing well, it's a perfect coffee stop!) and up to the Col de Bonhomme (2329m) for a well-earned lunch break.
 We then have a climbing traverse, often with snowy patches until mid-July, to the Col de la Croix de Bonhomme (2479m), from where we have a great view towards the Vanoise National Park.
-Next we have a 2 hour walk down to Les Chapieux, and stay either in an auberge or a chambre d'hôte, depending on availability.
+Next we climb to the Col des Fours.
+If conditions are good, we can summit the Tête Nord des Fours before our steep descent to the Ville des Glaciers.
+Another 20 minutes along the river take us to our base for the night, the newly-renovated Refuge des Mottets.

 This is one of the longest days on the TMB - it does feel quite hard because there's a long ascent, and it's only the second day so we haven't had time to acclimatise......however, the day shouldn't pose any real problems and we take the climb slow and steady and split it into stages to make it perfectly manageable.
+If you think it'll be too hard, there's usually the option to take a bus for approx 40€! (needs to be booked the day before).

-Distance: 19 km / 11.9 miles Ascent: 1348m / 4450 feet Descent: 960m / 3150 feet Approx walking time: 8 hours Accommodation: Auberge Luggage access: Yes
+Distance: 19 km / 11.9 miles Ascent: 1348m / 4450 feet Descent: 960m / 3150 feet Approx walking time: 8-9 hours

+Luggage access